MukhammadumarDeveloper/TweetApp/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.23.

+## To run this project you should:

+Open cmd command and type npm start:server
+Open new cmd window and type ng serve
+Running and enjoy!

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.